Republished with permission of Bitzer

 Stratospheric ozone depletion as well as atmospheric greenhouse effect due to refrigerant emissions have led to drastic changes in the refrigeration and air conditioning technology since the beginning of the 1990s.

 This is especially true for the area of commercial refrigeration and air conditioning systems with their wide range of applications.
-Please see part 1 in the August 2020 issues of RACA Journal for other references.
+Please see part 1 and 2 in prior issues of RACA Journal for other references.